Julian-Kuelshammer/Julian-Kuelshammer.github.io/_pages/supervision.md

 Prerequisites: _Modules and Homological Algebra_

 Crawley-Boevey and Igusa--Rock--Todorov recently discussed the representation theory of the real line, which can be seen as a type $$\mathbb{A}$$ continuous quiver.
 The goal of this thesis project is to review some of their work.

+#### Protoabelian and protoexact categories

+Prerequisites: _Modules and Homological algebra_

+Counting algebraic structures over fields with $$q$$ elements often yields polynomials that can be specialised to $$q=1$$ although there is no field with one element.
+Nevertheless, pointed sets with a certain notion of morphism function as a category of vector spaces over the non-existent field with one element.
+This category is an example of a protoabelian category, i.e. a category that has many features in common with an abelian category like the category of vector spaces, but is not additive.
+The goal of this thesis is to explore this notion and examples of this and extension-closed subcategories in it.

 ### Advanced homological algebra